CFHS code : ED148

 Edith married John James Lias on 27 April 1865 at the Church of St John the Evangelist, Hammersmith.
 The couple lived briefly in Folkestone, Kent c.1866 and in Kensington, London, c.1868, but by 1871 John had been appointed a minor canon of Llandaff Cathedral, and the family was living on St Peter Street, Llandaff, with four children, Charles R (5), William J (3), Francis James (1) (see above) and Mary Theodora (6 months).
-With them also was John’s widowed mother, Sarah E Lias, aged 64, and a niece, Bertha Reynolds, aged 6.
+With them also was John’s widowed mother, Sarah E Lias, aged 64, and a niece, Bertha Reynolds, aged 6 (who was the sister of Leonard William Reynolds – later Sir Leonard, see below, John James Lias, final paragraph).
 The household was looked after by a nurse, a nursemaid, a cook and a housemaid.

 By 1881, John had been appointed vicar of St Edward’s Church, Cambridge, and he, his wife and mother, Mary Theodora, and a younger daughter, Annie E (7), were living on St Mary’s Street (or St Mary’s Gate) in the centre of the town, with a boarder and three servants.
 Edith died in May 1887, aged 43, and was buried in the St Edward parish area of Mill Road Cemetery, row III, plot 6, at a depth of 10 feet on 28 May.
 Since she had borne another son, Arthur Godfrey, on either 19 March or 19 May of that year, it is possible that her death occurred as a consequence of that birth.
 Arthur’s baptism on 23 June must have been a melancholy occasion.